 We all deal with a problem: the Apple Watch doesn’t register your standing time.
-It can be challenging to stand up for extended periods when you’re at work.
+Staying up for extended periods can be challenging when you’re at work.
 But when you want to get in a healthy amount of exercise while also getting reasonable amounts of work done, the Apple Watch must recognize the minutes you take for yourself!
-Here are some tips to fix this problem with a simple guide.
-Find out how to change stand goal on apple watch.

-Sometimes Apple watch doesn’t register standing.
-Let’s get the issue straight: standing up doesn’t mean you’re doing a workout, and it means you’re actively standing and not sitting down for an extended period.
+Sometimes, the Apple Watch doesn’t register to stand.
+Let’s get the issue straight: standing up doesn’t mean you’re doing a workout; you’re actively standing and not sitting down for an extended period.
 To track your active minutes, your watch must have been on your wrist for an hour without being still or lying down for more than 15 minutes.
-Let’s say you’re working on a project, and you take a break only to sit down at your desk again.
-This will cause your watch to think that you’ve been still for more than 15 minutes, and it won’t track the standing time as active minutes.
+Let’s say you’re working on a project and take a break only to sit at your desk again.
+This will cause your watch to think you’ve been still for more than 15 minutes and won’t track the standing time as active minutes.

-Some other reasons for the apple watch not trackinng standing time include:
+Some other reasons for the Apple Watch not tracking standing time include:

 –Bad positioning on your wrist (tilt your arm slightly forward or adjust it so that it is over your forearm, rather than just sticking out at weird angles)